DREL10000/requirement-analysis/README.md

 - **Basis for Design and Development:** Provides a solid foundation for designing and developing the system.
 - **Cost and Time Estimation:** Facilitates accurate estimation of project cost, resources, and time.
 - **Quality Assurance:** Ensures that the final product meets the specified requirements, leading to higher customer satisfaction.

+## Key Activities in Requirement Analysis.

+#### 1. Requirement Gathering\*\*

+- **Interviews:** Conducting interviews with stakeholders to gather detailed information about their needs and expectations.
+- **Surveys/Questionnaires:** Distributing surveys to collect requirements from a larger audience.
+- **Workshops:** Organizing workshops with stakeholders to discuss and gather requirements.
+- **Observation:** Observing end-users in their working environment to understand their needs.
+- **Document Analysis:** Reviewing existing documentation and systems to understand current functionalities and requirements.